Working Equitation — Precise. Diverse. Challenging. Engaging. Fun

 The Working Equitation discipline was created with the objective of enhancing the equestrian techniques developed in those countries where riders use horses in different aspects of fieldwork as opposed to arena work.
 The activities involve working with obstacles to achieve harmony and balance in riding the horse, making training a lot of fun.
 Working Equitation is the practical application of Classical Horsemanship.

-Working Equitation (WE) comprises 4 Phases: Working Dressage, Maneability (Ease of Handling), Speed and Cattle.
-The cattle phase is not included in BRC WE competitions.
+Working Equitation (WE) comprises 4 Phases: Dressage, Ease of Handling, Speed and Cattle.
+The cattle phase is not included in BRC WE competitions at this stage.

 Berry Riding Club aims to promote and develop WE; upholding the ideals and the philosophies of classical working dressage and traditional horsemanship, offering a nurturing, caring environment for riders, regardless of choice of breed, tack or attire.

 How to Enter WE events at BRC

 To book a place at a WE clinic or competition riders are asked to complete a WE Clinic / Comp Booking Form (see below) and make a direct deposit of entry fees into the BRC bank account before close of entries.
 Fill in every box on the Booking Form even if it with an ‘X’.